microprediction/precise/LITERATURE.md

 industry-wide risk management practices, we analyze the possible implications of this effect.

+### Continuous Time Mean-Variance Portfolio Selection: A Reinforcement Learning Framework [pdf](https://arxiv.org/pdf/1904.11392)
+Haoran Wang, Xun Yu Zhou

+We approach the continuous-time mean-variance (MV) portfolio selection with reinforcement learning (RL).
+The problem is to achieve the best tradeoff between exploration and exploitation, and is formulated as an entropy-regularized, relaxed stochastic control problem.
+We prove that the optimal feedback policy for this problem must be Gaussian, with time-decaying variance.
+We then establish connections between the entropy-regularized MV and the classical MV, including the solvability equivalence and the convergence as exploration weighting parameter decays to zero.
+Finally, we prove a policy improvement theorem, based on which we devise an implementable RL algorithm.
+We find that our algorithm outperforms both an adaptive control based method and a deep neural networks based algorithm by a large margin in our simulations.

 ### Shrinkage Algorithms for MMSE Covariance Estimation [pdf](https://webee.technion.ac.il/Sites/People/YoninaEldar/104.pdf)
 Chen, Wiesel, Eldar, Hero